 *The exact DOTS equipment terms are specified on the respective DOTS Agreement that each faculty signs.
 Faculty should make sure they have read and understood all terms of the DOTS Agreements before signing.

-This program is coordinated by Faculty Instructional Technology Services (FITS) with funding from the office of the Associate Provost for Global Engagement and Online Learning.
+This program is coordinated by the Center for Teaching and Learning (CTL) with funding from the office of the Associate Provost for Global Engagement and Online Learning.